The Definitive Guide on How to Get Out of a DUI

 Without sufficient carbohydrates, your body will burn fat cells instead and produce ketones.
 For people with diabetes, ketosis is typically a sign of not using enough insulin.

-When ketones are eliminated from our bodies through breath and urine, they convert into isopropyl alcohol.
-This mouth alcohol can cause breath testing instruments to read inaccurately high BAC alcohol readings.
+When ketones are eliminated from our bodies through breath and urine, they convert into alcohol.
+This mouth alcohol can cause breath testing instruments to read inaccurately high BAC levels.

 5. Inaccurate DUI Blood Test